dart-lang/setup-dart/README.md

 ## v0.4

-  * Added support for specifying the machine architecture (x64 or ia32).
+  * Added support for specifying the CPU architecture.

 ## v0.3